Addiction in Family Systems

 • unable to feel fully grounded or safe

-From a systemic perspective, addiction may sometimes reflect unresolved trauma, emotional pain, disconnection, exclusion, or unconscious loyalty carried within the family system.
+Family Constellations views addiction as more than a substance or behavior.
+It may also reflect unresolved trauma, emotional pain, disconnection, exclusion, or unconscious loyalty within the family system.

 The Inner Void